-"accumulation shares" net paying shares, denominated in base currency, in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Rules;
+Accumulation Shares means shares (of whatever class) in the Company as may be in issue from time to time in respect of which income allocated thereto is credited periodically to capital pursuant to the FCA Regulations, net of any tax deducted or accounted for by the Company.

-"ACD" Evelyn Partners Fund Solutions Limited, or any successor Authorised Corporate Director of the Company from time to time;
+ACD means Evelyn Partners Fund Solutions Limited, or any successor Authorised Corporate Director of the Company from time to time.

-"Act" Financial Services and Markets Act 2000 as amended;
+Act means the Financial Services and Markets Act 2000 as may be amended or updated from time to time.

-"Approved Derivative" an approved derivative is one which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market;
+Approved Derivative means an approved derivative which is traded or dealt on an eligible derivatives market and any transaction in such a derivative must be effected on or under the rules of the market.

-"Approved Bank" as defined in the FCA Rules, broadly an approved bank is the Bank of England or other OECD member state central bank, a bank with Part IV authorisation under the Act to accept deposits, a building society, or a bank supervised by the central bank or regulator in a member state of the OECD;
+Approved Bank has the meaning defined in the FCA Rules, broadly an approved bank is the Bank of England or other OECD member state central bank, a bank with Part IV authorisation to accept deposits, a building society, or a bank supervised by the central bank or regulator in a member state of the OECD.